Why do O-rings fail? A brief guide to O-ring failure modes

 Solution: Selection of a higher temperature elastomer material is the obvious solution.
 PPE can provide reliable high temperature sealing up to +325°C (+617°F) with its range of Perlast® perfluoroelastomers (FFKM).

-Solution: Groove/gland design should be checked to make sure there is sufficient space to accommodate the additional seal volume and avoid ‘gland fill’ - see our online groove/hardware dimensions guide.
-Careful selection of elastomer materials with correct CTE is the obvious solution.
+Solution: Groove/gland design should be optimised such that there is sufficient space to accommodate the additional seal volume at high temperatures and avoid ‘gland fill’ - see our online groove/hardware dimensions guide.